teddziuba/engineering-management-pearls/README.md

 🦪 **Always try to make your manager look good.**

 Brown-nosing is telling your manager how great they are.
 Smart relationship-building is finding out what success looks like for your manager, then delivering on that, in a way that your manager's manager can see.

-🦪 **Don't drink alcohol with co-workers.**

-You need to be completely above reproach as a people manager.
-Stay sober and keep your wits about you when in the company of the company.
-This is not contradictory to the previous pearl: when you are out drinking with co-workers, order a club soda with lime.
-It looks like a vodka tonic, and nobody will be any the wiser.

 🦪 **Name identification is a valuable asset.**